-Dog Skijoring May Be the Coolest Winter Sport You Ever Try With Your Spunky Pup
+Dog Skijoring May Be the Coolest Winter Sport You Ever Try

 Gliding across a field of fresh snow makes cross-country ski fans quiver with delight.
 Now imagine taking those runs behind an excitable dog given the cues, "Hike!" and "Get up!"
 Wheeee!
 This is dog skiing—historically known as skijoring.
 It's an exciting way to break out of the winter rut and spend exhilarating quality time with your active pet pal.

 Skijoring, from the Norwegian ski-kjøring or 'ski-driving,' was—and still is—a primary form of individual transport across massive snow-covered land in Finland, Norway, Russia, and Sweden.
 For centuries, the indigenous Sámi people in those northern regions traveled on skis pulled by reindeer.
 Over time, horses and dogs proved useful as well, especially in Northern China, Switzerland, and France.
 In fact, horse skijoring was an exhibition sport in the 1928 Winter Olympic Games, and reindeer skijoring races are still popular today in parts of Scandinavia.

 It's really up to you how to approach this winter activity with your cold-weather pup.
 If enjoying the great outdoors when there's just the right nip in the air is your thing, cross-country skiing on a trail with your dog might be the perfect activity for the two of you to try.

 But if you and your racy canine feel the need for speed, competition could be the goal.
 As you can see, these skijoring dog champions are so excited to get a move on!